David Einhorn (rabbi): Reform Judaism

-Views on slavery
+Denunciation of slavery

+In 1861, Einhorn rebutted a sermon by rabbi Morris Jacob Raphall that supported the existence of slavery.
+“Is slavery a moral evil or not?” wrote Einhorn in Sinai. “…It took Dr. Raphall, a Jewish preacher, to concoct the deplorable farce in the name of divine authority, to proclaim the justification, the moral blamelessness of servitude, and to lay down the law to Christian preachers of opposite convictions.
+The Jew, a descendant of the race that offers daily praises to God for deliverance out of the house of bondage in Egypt, and even today suffers under the yoke of slavery in most places of the old world…undertook to designate slavery as a perfectly sinless institution, sanctioned by God!"”

-In 1861, Einhorn delivered a sermon as a response to a sermon by Morris Jacob Raphall that supported the existence of slavery, which Einhorn called a "deplorable farce" and argued that the institution of slavery in the South was inconsistent with Jewish values.
-He noted that the Jewish experience as slaves in Egypt as a reason that Jews should be more sensitive to the plight of slaves.
-He staunchly advocated this position, despite the fact that many of his congregants and colleagues were sympathetic to slavery in what was then a slave state, Maryland.
-In his sermon titled War on Amalek, based on Exodus 17, Einhorn stated that "We are told that this crime [slavery] rests upon a historical right! ...
-Slavery is an institution sanctioned by the Bible, hence war against it is war against, and not for, God!
+Rabbi Einhorn passionately denounced slavery in the face of many of his congregants and colleagues who supported slavery in what was then a slave state, Maryland.
+In his sermon titled "War on Amalek", based on Exodus 17, Einhorn declared: "We are told that this crime [slavery] rests upon a historical right!...Slavery is an institution sanctioned by the Bible, hence war against it is war against, and not for, God!
 It has ever been a strategy of the advocate of a bad cause to take refuge from the spirit of the Bible to its letter."
 A riot broke out in response to his sermon on April 19, 1861, in which the mob sought to tar and feather the rabbi.
 Einhorn fled to Philadelphia where he became spiritual leader of Congregation Keneseth Israel.